 What can I do to troubleshoot my furnace before calling a tech for service?

 Here are a couple troubleshooting tips we suggest checking out early on in the heating season: 1.
 Inspect your home’s air filter

 Air filters can easily be overlooked, but their importance to your home’s furnace efficiency cannot be overstated.
-Filthy air filters can cause a number of comfort problems for homeowners, including:
+Dirty air filters can cause a variety of comfort problems for homeowners, including:

 - Restricted airflow

 - Decreased efficiency

 If you remove your home’s air filter, hold it up to a light.
 If you can’t see light coming through it, it’s most likely been a while since your last heating service, and likely time to replace it.
 If it’s a simple disposable air filter, just buy a like-size new one.
 It’s also a good idea to write down the date you installed the new filter, so you know how old it is next time it needs to be changed.
 Refer to the filter packaging to see how long the new air filter is intended to be used.
 2. Double check your thermostat.